sophon-crypto/fairstaking1kv/1kv-stafi.md

 Let us have a simple evaluation for 1kVP on Kusama: if all the 172 nodes in the 1kVP are active, each node needs at least 5000 KSM (including at least 50 KSM self-staked) Web3 Foundation needs to stake at least 172 * (5000 - 50) = 851,400 KSM, which equals to about 80M USD now.
 Moreover, as the price goes up, people probably are more willing to join the program.
 The 1kVP participants cannot rely on nominations from Web3 foundation in the long term.

-### 1.2 1KV validator could be the best validator for the staking busineess
+### 1.2 1KVP is the best validator sets for the staking-businsess

 Bascailly all the Substrated-based blockchain have the staking business and staking is the fundamentail economic model for all the chains.
 All the stakers (nominator in kusama/polkadot） needs to choose suitable node (validator in the kusama/polkadot) to finish the operation， otherwise， stakers needs to build node by themselves.
 However, we think 1KV plan has done a lot of work for the suitable validator because: